torgeiba/torgeiba.github.io/_posts/2023-02-10-rasterization-software-rasterization-project.md

 For the last case it is sufficient but not neccessary that some of the  triangle vertices are inside the tile.
 But is is neccessary that some edge crossings occurr.

+When evaluating the edge function of a triangle on the tile corners it is sufficient to only test the nearest corner, which can be selected using the direction of the edge normal.

 ## Occlusion culling details

 For occlusion culling it makes sense to use a hierarchical depth buffer using conservative depth for all but the highest resolution level.